Ultrasound of the Lower Limb – Resources

 Welcome!

-We look forward to seeing you on Thursday, March 30th, at The Pavillions Hotel, Papanui Road, Christchurch.
+We look forward to seeing you on Thursday, Oct 10, at the Commodore Hotel, 449 Memorial Ave, Christchurch

 Download a copy of the programme here (Please note that this programme is subject to change)

-Click here for a recording of this session
+Click here for a pdf of the presentation

-Below is a zoom link to a recording that provides useful information to help prepare you for your course:
+Below is a zoom link to 2 important recordings that provide useful information to help prepare you for your course:

 Ultrasound basic physics, settings and artifacts